-Shared Values around the world Bookmark has been added
+Shared Values around the world has been saved

 Life at Deloitte